MrBitBucket/rlextra-examples-mirror/graphic_card/README.txt

 ---------------
 Before starting, you need to register for a Reportlab Account  here https://www.reportlab.com/accounts/register/

-(You will be prompted for a user name and password when installing requirements below.)
+(You will be prompted for a username and password when installing requirements below.)

 Installation
 ---------------